Learn

 - State: The current configuration of the robot.
 This includes the positions of the joints, the orientation of the end effector, and any sensor readings.

-- Action: The movement or command that the robot takes in response to its state.
+- Action: The movement or command the robot executes in response to its current state.

-- Reward: A value that the robot receives based on its actions.
-The goal of the robot is to maximize its reward over time.
+- Reward: A numerical value assigned based on how well the robot’s action achieves its objective.
+The robot’s goal is to maximize this reward over time.

 - Environment: The world in which the robot operates.
 This includes the objects in the environment, the robot itself, and any other agents.